gitah/lurkerfaqs/README.md

 Backups
 =======
-LurkerFAQs has the capibility of automatically backuping the database to AWS S3/Glacier.
+LurkerFAQs has the capibility of automatically backuping the database to AWS S3.
 This can be enabled by setting the following setting variables:

     ENABLE_S3_DB_BACKUP = False
     AWS_ACCESS_KEY_ID = ''
     AWS_SECRET_ACCESS_KEY = ''
     AWS_S3_BUCKET_NAME = ''

+For cost reasons, it is recommended to use the lifecycle feature of S3 to archive these backups using AWS Glacier.